Outdoor skills Division

 • The North American Model of Wildlife Conservation

-• The role of hunters and anglers in funding conservation
+• The role of hunters and anglers in funding conservation efforts

 • Carrying capacity and habitat limitations

-• Wildlife population management principles
+• Basic principles of wildlife population management

-• The importance of ethical stewardship
+• The importance of ethical stewardship and responsible outdoor practices

 Who This Is For